irebernardidev/Wine-Time-MP1/README.md

 Appearing on every page for brand recognition.

 ## Logo
-The Logo was drawn by the developer using [Illustrator](https://www.adobe.com/products/illustrator.html)
+The Logo was drawn by the developer using [Illustrator](https://www.adobe.com/products/illustrator.html).Clicking on the Logo image will take the User to the Home Page

 ![Screenshot of the logo](assets/images/ss-logo.png)